banutri/happy_daddy_front/README.md

-# Happy Daddy is a Lingerie Online Store
+# Happy Daddy is a Daddy's Online Store
+This is front-end development